Student Spotlight: Cindy Jaunich

 Jaunich decided to pursue computer science.
 She always loved learning about computers and enjoyed solving problems.

-"So far, it has been quite challenging, but I also find it very rewarding when I finally solve the problem I have been working on," she said.
-"I was also very fortunate to take Mary Ann Zlotow's 'Intro to Computers' class.
+"The work was quite challenging, but I also found it very rewarding when I finally solved the problem I had been working on," she said.
+"I was also very fortunate to take Mary Ann Zlotow’s 'Intro to Computers' class.
 She encouraged me and found my enthusiasm for learning appealing.
-She has been an excellent resource for me and in many aspects a mentor.
+She was an excellent resource for me and in many aspects a mentor.

 "I like the fact that with computers your career can take you in so many different directions.
-I do believe I will begin with programming and then be open to any possibilities from there.
 I also like that I can work in so many different fields with my skills.
 I think that web design will incorporate my creativity into my work and that I would enjoy it the most."

-Jaunich is in the process of finishing up her last class and will graduate in 2012.
-She already landed a job working as a team lead of a Windows 7, Tier II service desk for Kellogg's in Oak Brook.
-Returning to school has been a tremendous learning and life experience for her.
+Jaunich earned her associate's degree in 2012.
+After working as a team lead of a Windows 7, Tier II service desk for Kellogg’s in Oak Brook, she found a job at Wilton Brands LLC in Woodridge and loves her job.

-"I had lot of family members look at me strangely for going back to school so late in my life, but I never let other people's opinions stop me before," she said.
-"I knew that the next two years would be of extreme sacrifice and would probably cost me in my personal life, but it is the best thing I have ever done and I think I have set an excellent example for my two young sons.
+"I had a lot of family members look at me strangely for going back to school so late in my life, but I never let other people’s opinions stop me before," she said.
+"I knew that those years would be of extreme sacrifice and would probably cost me in my personal life, but it was the best thing I had ever done and I think I have set an excellent example for my two sons.
 I have shown them the importance of education and that if you work hard enough and want something badly enough you will succeed.

-"When I finish school, this degree will be mine.
-I will have earned it with my own hard work and discipline and no one can ever take that from me."
+"Now that I finished, this degree is mine.
+I earned it with my own hard work and discipline and no one can ever take that from me."